Medium Density Housing

 Note: Proposed developments must meet other criteria to be approved through the Medium Density Code, including minimum lot sizes and frontage.
 Properties that are heritage-listed or within conservation areas are excluded from the Code.

-Further information on the Low Rise Medium Density Housing Code can be found on the NSW Department of Planning, Industry and Environment’s website.
+Further information on the Low Rise Medium Density Housing Code and the Low- and Mid-Rise Housing Reforms can be found on the NSW Department of Planning, Housing and Infrastructure’s website.

 To find out the zoning of your land, visit Council's ePlanning portal or apply for a planning certificate.